FluBBaOfWard/WSCpuTest/README.md

 ### ROR
 AuxCarry, Parity, Sign & Zero are not changed.
 Overflow is set to xor of bit 6/14 & 7/15 of destination.
 Normaly:
 	Carry is set if the last shifted bit was 1, otherwise cleared.
 If the argument is & 0x1F = zero, ie. no shift is taking place:
+	Carry is not changed.

+### RCL/ROLC
+AuxCarry, Parity, Sign & Zero are not changed.
+Overflow is set to xor of Carry value and bit 7/15 of destination.
+Normaly:
+	Carry is set if the last shifted bit was 1, otherwise cleared.
+If the argument is & 0x1F = zero, ie. no shift is taking place: